HAXAZE/Scrumly/README.md

 # Zcrum

-Here’s an updated README with a brief description at the beginning:

 Zcrum - Project Management App
-Zcrum GitHub Repository

 Zcrum is a Jira-inspired project management tool designed for teams and individuals seeking to enhance their workflow and collaboration.
 It provides a platform for seamless task tracking, real-time updates, and efficient user management, making it ideal for project managers, developers, and any team looking to optimize their project management processes.